unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

 the information for representing the ideal operation X (left-hand-side of the printed output) as a linear combination of noisy operations (right-hand-side of the printed output).

-We can now implement PEC by importing the function :func:`~mitiq.pec.execute_with_pec` from the :mod:`~mitiq.pec` module.
+We can now implement PEC by importing the function :func:`~mitiq.pec.pec.execute_with_pec` from the :mod:`~mitiq.pec` module.

 .. testcode::